 After launching, the roboRIO Imaging Tool will scan for available roboRIOs and indicate any found in the top left box.
 The bottom left box will show information and settings for the roboRIO currently selected.
 The right hand pane contains controls for modifying the roboRIO settings:

 Edit Startup Settings - This option is used when you want to configure the startup settings of the roboRIO (the settings in the right pane), without imaging the roboRIO.

 Format Target - This option is used when you want to load a new image on the roboRIO (or reflash the existing image).
 This is the most common option.

 Update Firmware - This option is used to update the roboRIO firmware.
 For this season, the imaging tool will require roboRIO firmware to be version 5.0 or greater.

-roboRIO firmware must be at least v5.0 to work with the 2019 image.
+roboRIO firmware must be at least v5.0 to work with the 2019 or later image.
 If your roboRIO is at least version 5.0 (as shown in the bottom left of the imaging tool) you do not need to update.

 To update roboRIO firmware:

 Make sure your roboRIO is selected in the top left pane.